Alan Black (broadcaster)

 Alan Black (15 January 1943 – 5 March 2007) was known as one of the presenters of BBC's Sounds of the Seventies.

 After having worked as a disc jockey for a series of commercial radio stations in the mid-1960s, Black joined the BBC in July 1968, with a programme on BBC Radio 1: Midday Spin.
-He also presented In Concert, on BBC Radio 2, and the What's New programme and Radio 2 FM's Sounds of the Seventies with Anne Nightingale.
+He also presented In Concert, on BBC Radio 1, the What's New programme and Radio 1's Sounds of the Seventies, with Anne Nightingale.